 Please note that the standard allocation period for rapid access is currently 2 days, unless a strong case is made for more time.
 This default period will be reviewed as eBIC matures.

 Rapid proposals are welcome at any time although applications are accumulated until a deadline is reached when they are peer reviewed and a schedule drawn up.
-Deadlines for rapid access applications are every 3 months from 1st April 2016.
+Deadlines for rapid access applications are every 3 months (1st of January, April, July and October).
 We would hope to announce the result of an application, and inform successful applicants of the schedule within ∼6 weeks of the deadline, so far heavy oversubscription and new processes have made this challenging.
 We expect this to improve as the facility builds up and access to eBIC moves primarily to the BAG access route.

 Applications should be made through the Diamond User Administration System (UAS).
 The BAG access route provides a mechanism for a group of users to generate a critical mass of projects to allow flexible, frequent and rapid access to eBIC over a 2 year period.
 Full details of the BAG system can be found here.

 The first call for BAG proposals at eBIC was announced in April 2016 for beamtime commencing in October 2016.
 Four BAGs were funded in this round and as of June 2017 there are now 10 approved eBIC BAGs.

-PLEASE NOTE THIS MEANS THAT USERS APPLYING FOR MICROSCOPE TIME THAT ARE CURRENTLY NOT PART OF A BAG SHOULD MAKE PARALLEL APPLICATIONS THROUGH THE RAPID ROUTE FOR THE 1ST JAN 2017 RAPID DEADLINE PROPOSALS CALLS TO AVAIL OF MICROSCOPE TIME IN THE NEXT 6 MONTHS.
-IF YOUR BAG PROPOSAL IS SUCCESSFUL IN THIS ROUND (1ST OCT 2016) YOU ARE STILL ELIGIBLE TO APPLY FOR RAPID PROPOSALS IN THE JAN 1ST 2017 DEADLINE
+PLEASE NOTE THIS MEANS THAT USERS APPLYING FOR MICROSCOPE TIME THAT ARE CURRENTLY NOT PART OF A BAG SHOULD MAKE PARALLEL APPLICATIONS THROUGH THE RAPID ROUTE FOR THE 1st OCT AND 1st JAN 2018 RAPID DEADLINE PROPOSALS CALLS TO AVAIL OF MICROSCOPE TIME UP TO APRIL 2018.
+THUS IF YOUR BAG PROPOSAL IS SUCCESSFUL IN THIS ROUND (1ST OCT 2017) YOU ARE STILL ELIGIBLE TO APPLY FOR RAPID PROPOSALS IN THE JAN 1ST 2018 DEADLINE

-Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and are can bemade bi-annually coinciding with proposal deadline dates.
+Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and can be made bi-annually coinciding with proposal deadline dates.

-We expect to allocate at least 200 days of microscope time to the peer reviewed user programme during Apr 2017 – Sept 2017 of which up to 50% may be allocated to BAGS.
-In this second call for BAG proposals we expect to be able to establish around the order of 4 new BAGs.
+We expect to allocate at least 300 days of microscope time to the peer reviewed user programme during Oct 2017 – Apr 2018 of which up to 80% may be allocated to BAGS.

-If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (email@example.com), ahead of the deadline since we anticipate heavy over-demand.
+If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (firstname.lastname@example.org), ahead of the deadline to discuss informally detailed requirements.